cfrg/draft-irtf-cfrg-bls-signature/draft-irtf-cfrg-bls-signature.md

-All public keys used by Verify, AggregateVerify, and FastAggregateVerify MUST be accompanied by a proof of possession, and the result of evaluating PopVerify on the public key and proof MUST be VALID.
+All public keys used by Verify, AggregateVerify, and FastAggregateVerify MUST be accompanied by a proof of possession, and the result of evaluating PopVerify on each public key and its proof MUST be VALID.

 ### Parameters {#popparams}